• Skip to primary navigation

 #1.
 Cash Purchase

-For people interested in going solar in Ohio, cash purchase offers two main benefits: the first is that panel ownership automatically qualifies homeowners for the federal tax credit.
+Cash purchase offers two main benefits for people interested in going solar in Ohio: the first is that panel ownership automatically qualifies homeowners for the federal tax credit.

 The second is that while cash purchase requires the largest upfront investment, it also offers the highest return on investment of any of the four financing options.